LoreStudio-Charles/Virtue/README.md

 With your heart racing, you take a deep breath and prepare to make your choice, each path guiding you toward a different kind of heroism.
 What happens next is up to you.

 #### Charity, Humility, Perseverance
 The late afternoon sun bathes the fields in a golden hue as you wander along the familiar path leading home from the village market.
-Your heart is light, buoyed by the prospect of sharing your day’s stories with your siblings.
+Your heart is light, buoyed by the prospect of sharing your day's stories with your siblings.
 But as you approach the edge of the woods, the laughter and chatter of children catch your ear.
 Intrigued, you make your way toward the sound.
 You soon discover a gathering of village kids playing near the brook, but the mood shifts when you notice a girl at the edge of the group, her arms crossed tightly and tears glistening on her cheeks.
 It is Elara, a timid neighbor who often keeps to herself.
 She clutches a small, ragged doll that has seen better days.
 A couple of older boys are mocking her, taunting her about her old toy, and urging the others to join in the laughter.
 A pang of sympathy strikes you.
 You remember childhood when you felt isolated among your siblings' boisterous games.
 You have endured mockery; you understand the weight of such teasing.
 ##### Option Cards
 Reach out to Elara, offering to share your beloved possessions or even a more suitable toy from your home, proving that **Charity** can triumph over cruelty.
 Approach Elara with understanding and share stories of times you felt overlooked or mocked.
-Standing beside her, you could encourage her to talk about her feelings while letting her know it’s perfectly okay to feel upset.
+Standing beside her, you could encourage her to talk about her feelings while letting her know it's perfectly okay to feel upset.
 In this act of **Faith**, you could remind her that even the Returning Prince faced scorn and Betrayal.
 Suggest a game that could include everyone, encouraging the boys to redirect their energy into something positive.
-Showing **Temperance**, you could guide the group in a playful contest, showing them there’s more joy in camaraderie than in ridicule.
+Showing **Temperance**, you could guide the group in a playful contest, showing them there's more joy in camaraderie than in ridicule.
 This way, you teach Elara and the others about kindness through shared experiences.
 ##### Footer
 Taking a deep breath, you feel the weight of the moment upon your shoulders.
 What happens next is up to you.